influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/openWhiskTrigger.md

 # events.v1alpha1.openWhiskTrigger

-OpenWhiskTrigger refers to the specification of the OpenWhisk trigger.
+"OpenWhiskTrigger refers to the specification of the OpenWhisk trigger."

 ## Index